-1.3 Medical Engineering at FAU

-1.3.1 General Information

-The Bachelor's degree program Medical Engineering was launched in the winter semester 2009/10 and the classes of the two-year Master's degree program Medical Engineering began in the winter semester 2011/2012.
+1.3 Medical Engineering at FAU 1.3.1 General Information The Bachelor's degree program Medical Engineering was launched in the winter semester 2009/10 and the classes of the two-year Master's degree program Medical Engineering began in the winter semester 2011/2012.
 The principles of our degree program consist of providing a thorough education in engineering, incorporating the benefits of our specific location in the Medical Valley of the Nuremberg Metropolitan Region and promoting international and interdisciplinary studies.
-The Central Institute of Medical Engineering (ZiMT) and the The Study Commission for Medical Engineering of FAU's Faculty of Engineering determine the concept and organization of the study programs.
+The Study Commission for Medical Engineering of FAU's Faculty of Engineering determine the concept and organization of the study programs.
 We would like to emphasize not only our close cooperation with different departments of the University Hospital in Erlangen, which facilitate the clinical internships for our students, but also the variety of our contacts with external partners, e.g., companies of all scales, medtech hubs, associations, research facilities and other universities.
-The integration of our study program into national and international networks (such as EIT Health) makes it meet the current research demand and the expectations of future employers.

-Almost 8504000 students are currently enrolled in ourbachelor's and master's degree program.
-Within the last yearsSincethe launch of our degree program, the student numbers have continuously increased, as Figure 1_indicates.
+The integration of our study program into national and international networks (such as EIT Health) ensures that it meets the current research demand and the expectations of future employers.
+Almost 850 students are currently enrolled in our master's degree program.
+Within the last years, the student numbers have continuously increased, as Figure 1 indicates.
 The balanced gender ratio is remarkable for a study program in the field of engineering.